-Members with a financial interest must physically withdraw from the room when the matter is considered.
+Members with a financial interest should physically withdraw themselves from the table unless the meeting is in public excluded in which case they should leave the room.

 Neither the Chairperson nor the meeting may rule on whether a member has a financial interest in the matter being discussed.
 The minutes must record any declarations of financial interests and the member's abstention from any discussion and voting on the matter.